MikheyevLab/ecology-textbook/book/content/modeling_single_population.md

 The situation is entirely different on the left in the figure, where the slope is positive.
 As on the right, when the density is $-r/s$, the growth rate on the vertical axis reaches zero, meaning the population does not change.
 This is an equilibrium too - not a carrying capacity, but an [Allee point](https://en.wikipedia.org/wiki/Allee_effect).
 However, if the population here drifts below $-r/s$, the growth rate on the vertical axis becomes negative and the population declines further still.
 It is unstable.
 In this model the population continues to decline until eventual extinction.
 Above the Allee point, however, the growth rate on the vertical axis is positive, so the population increases until it reaches some other limitation.

 A species thus becomes endangered when its population drops below its Allee point, and if it is to be saved something must be done to change that point.
-The parameter `r` must somehow be increased - by restoring habitat, reducing predation by humans, or using artificial reintroductions or other conservation programs (e.g., {ref}`Figure 4.5 <Trumpeter_swan>`).
+The parameter `r` must somehow be increased - by restoring habitat, reducing predation by humans, or using artificial reintroductions or other conservation programs (e.g., {numref}`Figure %s <Trumpeter_swan>`.)

 ##Generalization
 In summary the macroscale model for population dynamics of a single species, in its simplest form, is